VIEW BY TOPIC

-Connect with your customers during Small Business Week:
+Connect with your customers during SBW:

 Finding ways to continuously connect with your customers can help your organization’s overall growth.
 Don’t be afraid to reach out to previous clients to ask for feedback or see if there are ways to improve their overall experience.
 Furthermore, brainstorming ways to say, “thank you” during SBW can give you the opportunity to bring back customers and promote retention.
 This can either be done by providing a special discount or promotion, featuring customer stories on your social media channels or even sending out “thank you” emails.